thepassle/atom/docs/guides/selectors/index.md

 ![illustration of a selector updating a component](./graphs-03.svg)

+> Note that Selectors update when its corresponding Atom has changed, even if no components are currently subscribed to that Selector.

 ## Subscribing to Selectors

 You can subscribe your component to a Selector by adding it to the static `selectors` getter, and using the `LitAtom` Mixin: